durchblicker/pistachio/Readme.md

 The current data piece is alwas available as *this*.
 All previous section data is available under name of that section.

+If you are rendering a section with a list-item (i.e.: the section's data is an Array), then you also have the variable *_index_* which contains the 0 based count of the current item in the list.

 ### Expressions

   {{#! expression }}